Skip to content

 rConfig manages all of it from one platform.

-Here’s the power move: Every device backed up by rConfig gets the full platform capabilities, regardless of how you connect to it:
+Every device backed up by rConfig gets the full platform capabilities, regardless of connection method:

 • Automated backups on schedules or on-demand